dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 :::moniker range=">= aspnetcore-8.0"

-One approach involves increasing the limit by setting <xref:Microsoft.AspNetCore.SignalR.HubOptions.MaximumReceiveMessageSize> in `Program.cs`.
+One approach involves increasing the limit by setting <xref:Microsoft.AspNetCore.SignalR.HubOptions.MaximumReceiveMessageSize> in the `Program` file.
 The following example sets the maximum receive message size to 64 KB:

 <!-- UPDATE 8.0 Confirm the following compiles at RC1 -->